 Having worked with Silver previously, Black wouldn’t necessarily have been too phased by this: the $1.75m he sold the script for was actually less than he could have earned elsewhere, but he wanted the familiarity of Silver Pictures.
 He may have regretted that decision when the sheer volume of the required changes became apparent.

 “I was forced to do more rewriting on that movie than on anything else I’ve done,” he told journalist Simon Braund recently.
 “There was tremendous pressure from the studio to get Bruce Willis and have this be a follow-up to Die Hard.
 He was reluctant, and rightly so: ‘This whole movie is about me saving my wife.
-I just did that in Die Hard.’
-So they said, ‘OK, let’s minimise the wife and, and while we’re at it, add a big finale.
+I did that before.’
+So they said, ‘Okay, let’s minimise the wife and, and while we’re at it, add a big finale.
 There was a general pressure to somehow make it bigger.”